 - UsenetExpress allows up to 50 connections with our accounts.
 For an additional fee, any account can be upgraded to a maximum of 150 connections.
 Much more than any of our competitors.
 Allowing ridiculous speed!

-- What ports can I use with UsenetExpress? ▼
+- What ports and server addresses can I use with UsenetExpress? ▼

-- UsenetExpress supports the following ports for our Usenet service.
+- UsenetExpress uses these addresses for our Usenet service

 563 or 443 for SSL (TLS 1.0+).